apache/trafficserver/doc/reference/configuration/records.config.en.rst

    :reloadable:

    Enables (``1``) or disables (``0``) ability to a read cached object while the another connection is completing the write to cache for the same object.
 Several other configuration values need to be set for this to become active.
-See :ref:`Reducing Origin Server Requests <http-proxy-caching.en.html#reducing-origin-server-requests-avoiding-the-thundering-herd>`
+See :ref:`reducing-origin-server-requests-avoiding-the-thundering-herd`

 .. ts:cv:: CONFIG proxy.config.cache.force_sector_size INT 512
    :reloadable: